-Ed had about twenty regular students training at the studio when my brother Jim and I began training with him in late 1957.
+Ed had about twenty regular students training at the studio when I began training with him in October 1957.
 However, Ed had at least another twenty private students whom he taught at their homes.
 Ed's top students were his two brown belts, Jimmy Ibrao and Benny Otake.
 Shortly after I started, Jimmy Ibrao was promoted to Shodan.
 Ed was proud that Jimmy (as we called him) had only taken nine months to get his black belt.

-About two weeks after my brother and I began, Ed started a day class with just my brother and me, so it was like having semi private lessons.
-We were going to Pasadena City College which was only a few blocks away, and we quickly progressed in the evening from beginner to intermediate and then advanced class.
-Ed was organizing the what he would teach, and had all the Kenpo techniques written on 3X5 index cards.
+About two weeks after my brother Jim started in June, 1958 Ed started a day class with just my brother and me, so it was like having semi private lessons.
+We were going to Pasadena City College which was only a few blocks away, and Jim quickly progressed in the evening from beginner to intermediate and then advanced class where I was a Yonkyu.
+Ed was organizing what he would teach, and had all the Kenpo techniques written on 3X5 index cards.
 After each class Ed would go over the techniques he wanted to teach in the evening classes, and organize them for the article he wrote each month for Ironman Magazine.
 He wanted to make sure that the techniques were not too difficult to follow and learn for anyone reading his article.
-The articles were so successful Ironman gave Ed a book deal, and we began organizing the techniques for what would become, Kenpo Karate the Law of the Fist and Empty Hand.
+The articles were so successful that Ironman gave Ed a book deal, and we began organizing the techniques for what would become, Kenpo Karate the Law of the Fist and Empty Hand.

-NOTE by Roarke Tracy: My father and Uncle Jim began training in October, 1957, and my Uncle Al was in the Air Force.
-About two weeks later Uncle Al had over two months of leave time and came went Pasadena where he began training.
-He came back on another thirty day leave in mid 1958, before going discharged from the Air Force, when the began training each week.
+NOTE by Roarke Tracy: My father began training in October, 1957, Jim in June 1958 after high school in Red Bluff and my Uncle Al was in the Air Force.
+About two weeks after my father was promoted in 1958, Uncle Al had a month of leave time and went to Pasadena where he began training for two weeks.
+He came back on another fifteen day leave in mid 1958, before being discharged from the Air Force, in September 1958 when he began training each week.

 I trained with Ed Parker until the March 1959 and having access to Ed Parker's Kenpo techniques he kept on 3x5 index cards in his desk my brothers and I copied them by hand because there were no copy machines back then.
-As my brothers an I went through the cards to pick out the techniques he would teach the advanced class each night it became obvious that Ed had taught us just about everything he had on the cards; which was everything he knew.
-I told Ed I wanted to go to Hawaii to train with Professor Chow and Ed liked the idea, because he knew from the Island boys who had come over, that Professor Chow was not happy with him.
+As my brothers and I went through the cards to pick out the techniques he would teach the advanced class each night it became obvious that Ed had taught me everything he had on the cards; which was about everything he knew.
+Ed Promoted me to Sankyu, but I never wore the belt, just as I never put the two Yonkyu tips on my belt because I didn't want anyone thinking Al or Jim or I had any different rank.
+Nick Hilton offered me a good position in Hawaii, and told Ed I wanted to go to Hawaii to train with Professor Chow.
+Ed liked the idea, because he knew from the Island boys who had come over, that Professor Chow was not happy with him.
 Ed wanted to make amends, and he wanted Professor Chow to promote him to a higher rank.
 But Ed also wanted to add forms to his system.
 All of the Japanese karate demonstrations were getting great response from their forms, but Ed didn't have any.
 I suggested that we go to San Francisco where I knew several Kung Fu men, and Ed could see what Chinese forms were like.